ETHOS-Labs-LLC/BYOS/docs/cfs.md

     ![alt text](cfs-media/image-18.png)

-    Now you will create your first packet definition by opening the file **to_lab_cmds.txt** and insert the following content.
+   You will create your first packet definition by opening the file **to_lab_cmds.txt** and insert the following content.

     ```
     COMMAND CFS TO_LAB_ENABLE BIG_ENDIAN "Enable telemetry"